AHartmaier/pyLabDD/README.md

 ## Installation

 The pyLabDD package requires an [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) environment with a recent Python version.
-Furthermore, a Fortran compiler is required, e.g. gfortran.
-On MacOS, this can be achived by installing the command line tools with `xcode-select --install`.

 The pyLabDD package can be installed directly from its GitHub repository with the following command